 is for XE.
 XE provides easy to use foreign exchange tools and services.
 Its Universal Currency Converter, along with other similar online currency converters, enables users to perform currency and foreign exchange calculations using live mid-market rates, at the touch of a button.
 This can be invaluable, for example, for managing your costs, calculating and keeping tabs on multi-currency salary payments and calculating expenses in pound sterling when employees that submit their claims in foreign currencies

 is for Yellow Fever.
 This serious viral disease occurs predominantly in sub-Saharan Africa, South America and in parts of the Caribbean.
 It is usually transmitted by a type of mosquito known as the Aedes aegypti.
 Anyone travelling to a country where the disease is a problem, or that requires a mandatory International Certificate of Vaccination against Yellow Fever for entry, should arrange to have the Yellow Fever vaccination.
 For more information visit the WHO website.

 is for Z Visa.
 These are granted to working foreigners in China.
 Entry visas marked 'Z' are only valid for 30 days during which time, employers must process year-long work permits and residence.

-If your company has healthcare or medical insurance needs, call PMI Health Group on 01606 353260, request a callback or complete our contact form and find out how we can help you.
+If your company has healthcare or medical insurance needs, call Willis PMI Group on 01606 353260, request a callback or complete our contact form and find out how we can help you.